Skip to main content

 • Paint (optional)

 Let them get as spooky or as funny as they want creating their own noodle skeleton scene.
 Your child will glue the pasta pieces on either black or orange paper.
-Paint the pieces before they glue them down if they want to make the art more colorful.
+Have them paint the pieces before they glue them down if they want to make the art more colorful.
 Hang their artwork up around the house to have the spookiest crypt on the block.

 Ghostly Oreos